• Menu

 Because of its great location on the banks of the South Platte River, the area where Brush now sits was quickly settled by Dutch families who wanted to farm in the rich soil.
 A small agricultural community thrived, and it eventually became a popular stop along the Texas-Montana cattle trail.
 Workers used Brush to rest and restock before the next leg of their journey.

 An official townsite was established in 1882 when the Burlington Rail line made its way to the area.
 Shortly after, Brush was incorporated in July of 1884.
-The town was named after Lieutenant Governor of Colorado Jared L. Bush, who actually only ever lived in Greeley.
+The town was named after Lieutenant Governor of Colorado Jared L. Brush, who actually only ever lived in Greeley.
 However, he helped start the long-standing Brush Rodeo during its first year.

 Main Attractions